Yandex Cloud

 This will make it easy to apply these security groups to the cluster and its node groups.

-2. (Optional) If planning to use a Yandex Application Load Balancer L7 balancer together with the cluster, add rules for the balancer as well.
+2. Optionally, if you are going to use an L7 Yandex Application Load Balancer together with the cluster, add rules for the balancer as well.

-3. Apply security groups with these rules to the cluster and node groups.
+3. Apply security groups with these rules to the cluster and its node groups.

 Warning